 In the Lifetime of the Buddha

 - To explain the futility of fighting, the Buddha told the Phandana Jataka (#475), in which he was a tree fairy.
-A branch fell off his tree onto a lion.
+A branch fell off his tree and struck a lion.
 Angry from the pain, the lion told a carpenter to cut down the Bodhisatta’s tree to make wheels.
 To get revenge, the Bodhisatta told the carpenter to use the lion’s skin to strengthen the wheels, so the lion died.

 - To show that unity brings victory and division brings destruction, the Buddha told the Sammodamana Jataka (#33), in which he was a quail.
 He told other quails that anytime they were caught in a hunter’s net, they should stick their heads through the mesh and fly away.
-When they worked together like this, the hunter could catch none.
-But one day while feeding, a quail accidentally stepped on another’s head.
+When the quails worked together like this, the hunter could not catch any.
+But, one day while feeding, a quail accidentally stepped on another’s head.
 He apologized, but the other quail remained angry and the two bickered for a long time.
 Knowing that conflict compromised their safety, the Bodhisatta took his flock elsewhere in the forest.
 When the hunter returned and cast his net, the entrapped quails argued about who should begin lifting, and this gave the hunter time to pick up the net and kill them.

 Punnamukha was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
-The vulture king and the renown ascetic were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.
+The vulture king and the renowned ascetic were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.